jtz15/Monopoly-UW-Edition/README.md

 Command-line implementation of a University of Waterloo spin-off edition of the classic Monopoly game.

->NOTE: Compile with app/makefile; run the watopoly executable to play
+>NOTE: Compile with makefile; run the watopoly executable to play